- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include investments in technology, expansion into new sectors, and strategic hires.
+Recent Initiatives: Recent initiatives include expansion into new sectors, strategic acquisitions, and investments in technology and talent.

 Summary